 Before 1 July 2008, Travers Smith was a general partnership constituted under the laws of England and Wales.
 Some documents available through this website were produced before 1 July 2008.
 Nothing in those documents is to be taken to indicate that Travers Smith LLP is an unlimited liability undertaking or general partnership.

 Travers Smith is committed to the prevention, deterrence and detection of bribery and corruption and takes the risks of such activity very seriously.
 Although we believe that the risk to our firm is minimal, we have taken a number of steps to guard against the possibility of bribery and corruption, taking into account the Bribery Act 2010 and guidance from the Law Society and the Ministry of Justice.
 This includes the implementation of a comprehensive anti-bribery policy which all partners, employees, agents and service providers are expected to act in accordance with.

 We will actively investigate all suspected breaches of our anti-bribery policy and, where appropriate, invoke disciplinary action.
 All suppliers, contractors and service providers of the firm are notified by letter or email of the existence of our policy and the firm's expectations that services will be carried out in compliance with the Bribery Act 2010.
 Further checks and specific anti-bribery obligations are imposed on any suppliers who are considered to represent a material risk.
 We hold regular training sessions to ensure all our partners and staff are aware of our anti-bribery policy and of their obligations under the Bribery Act 2010.

 Travers Smith recognises that all businesses have a responsibility to prevent modern slavery and human trafficking from taking place within our supply chains and this is a responsibility we take seriously.

-As such, we have published our annual Modern Slavery Act Statement, which can be accessed via the following link.
+As such, we have published our annual Modern Slavery Act Statement.